 • Missing important calls or meetings because of the volume

-• Feeling resentment toward your parent that you're ashamed of
+• Feeling resentment toward your loved one that you're ashamed of

 Not because you've failed.
 Because you are a person who also deserves to be okay.